Most Gun-Friendly States in 2024

 #3 Arkansas

-Arkansans are lawfully permitted to carry firearms under the state’s permitless carry legislation[97] as long as they’re over 18 years of age and legally allowed to possess firearms.
+Arkansans are lawfully permitted to open or conceal carry firearms under the state’s concealed carry legislation[97] as long as they’re over 18 years of age and legally allowed to possess firearms.
 While permit holders (CHCL) must pass a series of background checks and safety courses[98], they can legally carry in 37 other states (the state accepts CCWs from all 50 states).
 Those who want to carry in lawfully restricted areas can apply for and obtain an enhanced CHCL.

 The state also has no registration requirements[99] or Red Flag Laws.
 While firearms and ammunition aren’t exempt from the state’s sales tax[100], Arkansas does occasionally offer a tax holiday on those purchases.
 Arkansas also has stand-your-ground laws[101] where a reasonable person has no requirements to retreat.

-Governor Sarah Huckabee Sanders currently intends to sign legislation[102] that solidifies Arkansans' rights to constitutional carry.
+Governor Sarah Huckabee Sanders currently intends to sign legislation[102] that solidifies Arkansans' rights to keep and bear arms.
 Based on her previous statements and track record, Arkansas will remain high on this list.

 #2 West Virginia

-West Virginia allows those over the age of 21 to permitless carry, while those over 18 can apply for a provisional CHL.
+West Virginia allows those over the age of 21 Constitutional Carry freedoms (open and concealed), while those over 18 can apply for a provisional CHL.
 The state offers CHLs (Carry Handgun Licenses[103]) that are valid in 38 other states, while those traveling from all 50 states are permitted to carry firearms with their state’s licenses.
 Residents will need to pass a gun safety course[104] to obtain a CHL.

 West Virginia doesn’t require additional background checks (aside from federal ones), and there’s no need to register firearms.
 Citizens may also be protected from criminal and civil liability under the state’s stand-your-ground laws.
 There’s also no duty to retreat.